KABoissonneault/KingmakerBugfixes/README.md

 - Shrewish Gulch illustrated book event now uses Athletics instead of Lore (Nature) on the last stage for the first option in all cases
 - Fixed Armag Tomb's Test of Strength not opening all doors when solving the problem "the intended way" (with the 25 Athletics checks after passing the 18 Intelligence check)
 - Fixed Mim's "Three Wishes" quest not raising artisan tier on completion (not backward compatible)
+- Fixed Amiri's "Reforged Blade" quest having a dialogue with improper trigger if trying to sacrifice Nilak while Akaia is alive

 ### Kingdom